Preventing Money Laundering and Financing of Terrorism

 All records relating to risk assessment, IPPC, and compliance management arrangements must be kept in its original form or as a copy (may be in electronic form) for at least five years.

-More details on the guidance for EAs can be found in the Guide on Estate Agents (Prevention of Money Laundering and Financing of Terrorism) Regulations 2021.
+More details on the guidance for EAs can be found in the Guide on Estate Agents (Prevention of Money Laundering and Financing of Terrorism) Regulations 2021 (PDF, 753KB).

-CEA has prescribed the duties of RESs/EAs on the prevention of ML/TF under the Estate Agents (Prevention of Money Laundering and Financing of Terrorism) Regulations 2021 for RESs/EAs’ compliance.
+CEA has prescribed the duties of RESs/EAs on the prevention of ML/TF under the Estate Agents (Prevention of Money Laundering and Financing of Terrorism) Regulations 2021 (PDF, 83KB) for RESs/EAs’ compliance.

 Back to Top